Updated on June 9, 2025

 1. Brush Up on Your Thai Cooking Knowledge

 While stir-frying is an essential component of Thai cuisine, that doesn’t mean you have to live on fried food alone.
-Refreshing yet flavorful dishes such as green papaya salad are prepared with minimum to low cooking heat, making them relatively healthier with less fat and more flavor.
+Refreshing yet flavorful dishes such as salads are prepared with minimum to low cooking heat, making them relatively healthier with less fat and more flavor.

 2. Master The Art of Balance

 Say that you’re going to indulge in a plate of pad thai, which some dietary experts have pegged at around 300 calories per serving.
 Instead of cutting down on the amount of pad thai you will eat, you can ask your chef to add more vegetables to your dish, or substitute tofu for the chicken or shrimp.
-If you plan on leaving room for dessert, skip the sticky rice treats and just go straight for the tropical fruit.
+The bean sprouts and herbs that come with pad thai provide fiber and vitamins, while the egg and peanuts add protein.

 Related Article: Taste the Culture: Experience Koh Samui through Thai Cooking Classes